 - 1. The purpose of consulting services is the improvement of the instructional program and the delivery of educational services by the collaboration of those staff members responsible for the instructional program and the development of individual students. - 2.
 Consulting services will include: - a.
 Identification of the needs of students, - b.
 Identification, evaluation, and program implementation of students with special needs, - c.
 Development and implementation of preventive and supportive programs to address such problems as student attendance, violence, and suicide, - d.
 Alerting professional staff to the purposes, functions, and availability of guidance and counseling services, - e.
-Encouragement of cooperation among teaching staff members and parent(s) or legal guardian(s) in resolving individual student problems and addressing student needs,
+Encouragement of cooperation among teaching staff members and parents in resolving individual student problems and addressing student needs,

-PROGRAM R 2411/page 3 of 3 Guidance and Counseling
+PROGRAM R 2411/page 3 of 3 Guidance Counseling